mepps-md/tor/docs/source/complaint.rst

 The procedure is not blocked.
 If complaint review body has not registered its decision at all (status:pending) or registered its decision to accept the complaint (status:accepted), the procedure is blocked.

 Blocking the procedure, CA loses a possibility to publish an agreement with the winner, further actions concerning  the qualification of participants are blocked.
 A possibility to carry out evaluation again appears only if the complaint has been satisfied by the Complaint review body (status:satisfied).
 If it is satisfied, CA can carry out qualification from the very beginning, cancelling his decision concerning the corresponding award.
 Upo cancellation, all awards concerning the which a decision has been reached, change to status cancelled, to evaluate again new awards with pending status are generated.
-Afterwards, CA reviews it again and submits a report on his action, changing the complaint to resolved status.
+Afterwards, CA reviews it again and submits a report on his/her action, changing the complaint to resolved status.
-Procedure deblocking (submitting offers stage) occurs only upon Review Commission’s publication of decision regarding the complaint and CA’s reaction to it.
-Procedure deblocking (qualification stage) occurs only after the decision of the complaint body has been published and repeated qualification along with CA making the respective decision (fields tendererAction, resolution).
+Procedure de-blocking (submitting offers stage) occurs only upon Review Commission’s publication of decision regarding the complaint and CA’s reaction to it.
+Procedure deblocking (qualification stage) occurs only after the decision of the complaint body has been published and repeated qualification along with CA making the respective decision (fields *tendererAction*, *resolution*).

-Procedure deblocking is ensured by complaint’s change to the terminal status resolved.
+Procedure de-blocking is ensured by complaint’s change to the terminal status *resolved*.
 Also, claims on CA’s decision can be submitted, though they do not influence the workflow, even if CA ignores it.
 Further escalation of such claims is not possible, they exist only for the sake of providing additional information, because the offer has been declined or determined as a winning one.
 CA replies to such requirements similarly as to the ones concerning the procurement requirements, indicating his answer and changing the status.

 Complaint on CA’s decision
 ~~~~~~~~~~~~~~~~~~~~~~~~~~